AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language/01-introduction.rst

     - Cases where the compiler makes a choice: e.g. order of evaluation of parameters in a call

-  - Limit :dfn:`implementation defined` features from Ada Reference Manual
+  - Limit :dfn:`implementation-defined` features from Ada Reference Manual

     - Cases where the choice of the compiler is documented: e.g. size of standard integer types